revoltek/LiLF/README.md

 # lilf.config specifications:

 One can create a `lilf.config` (or `lilf.conf`) file to pass specific settings to the pipeline.
 This file must be saved either in the working directory or in the one directly above it.
 A non-extensive list (for now) of parameters can be found below, they are also listed at the beginning of every script of the pipeline.
 For the config file to work one needs to include as first row the name of the step (for example, to put some specific options to the preprocess, the first row of the file must be `[LOFAR_preprocess]`).
+A few small example files are reported at the end of the documentation.

 ### PiLL
 working_dir: dir path [./] # working directory